lindsey98/Phishpedia/README.md

 ```

 2. Setup the phishpedia conda environment.
-In this step, we would be installing the core dependencies of Phishpedia such as pytorch, detectron2, and paddlepaddle.
+In this step, we would be installing the core dependencies of Phishpedia such as pytorch, and detectron2.
 In addition, we would also download the model checkpoints and brand reference list.
 This step may take some time.
 ```bash